apesurd/apesurd.github.io/_posts/2025-02-05-key-stages-of-product-development.md

 Each stage minimizes risk, validates assumptions, and creates a product that truly resonates with users.
 If the product doesn't perform well at any stage, it signals a need to revisit the drawing board and potentially pivot.

-To paint a picture of the process, let's walk through a hypothetical example of a peer-to-peer rental marketplace that allows people to rent everyday items one another.
+To paint a picture of the process, let's walk through a hypothetical example of a peer-to-peer rental marketplace that allows people to rent everyday items with one another.

 ## 1. Proof of Concept (PoC) - Feasibilily Validation